LearnTeachCode/intro-javascript-class/week-2/2-5-event-listeners.md

 }
 ```

-The code above will display the pieces of information named `clientX` and `clientY` that are contained inside that giant `MouseEvent` object, so we can see *only that one number* appear in the console.
+The code above will display *only* the pieces of information named `clientX` and `clientY`, which are contained inside that giant `MouseEvent` object.
+So instead of logging the entire `MouseEvent` object itself, we're just logging the data that we need -- in this case, two numbers.

 <br/>

-:star: **Your challenge:** Modify your existing code in your Glitch project to accomplish the following:

-  - When the user clicks anywhere on the page, display their mouse's X and Y coordinates on the web page, replacing the text of the last paragraph at the bottom of the page.
+:star: **Your challenge:** Modify your existing code in your Glitch project so that when the user clicks anywhere on the page, display their mouse's X and Y coordinates inside the last paragraph at the bottom of the page.

 <br/>

 ## Challenge 14:

-First, take all the existing JavaScript code in your Glitch project and ***comment it out!*** (Or delete it if you prefer, or paste it into a file or an email to yourself to save your work.)
+First, take all the existing JavaScript code in your Glitch project and ***comment it out!*** (Or save it somewhere else as a backup.)

 <br/>

-  > **Remember this keyboard shortcut:** You can comment or uncomment multiple lines all at once by selecting the text and the pressing `Cmd + /` on a Mac of `Ctrl + /` on a PC. <br/><br/>**To download a backup of your Glitch project:** Click the project name in the top left, then click "Advanced Options" at the very bottom, and then click "Download Project".
+  > **Remember this keyboard shortcut:** You can comment or uncomment multiple lines all at once by selecting the text and the pressing `Cmd + /` on a Mac, or `Ctrl + /` on a PC. <br/><br/>**To download a backup of your Glitch project:** Click the project name in the top left, then click "Advanced Options" at the very bottom, and then click "Download Project".

 <br/>